 The making of the nest is a simple enough process.
 As the female geese make a hole in the soil and fill it with grasses, cattails, and twigs from nearby vegetation.
 To make a nest, that is approximately two feet deep and lined with feathers from its mammalian gland.

-The resident geese in New Jersey, start building its nest very early in March but end in June to the rise in residents a lot of geese nesting also.
-If you love them, you can decide rare them in a farm and study their behavior overtime.
+The resident geese in New Jersey start building their nests early in March but finish in June.
+If you love them, you can decide to raise them in a farm and study their behavior overtime.